Open to all classes and out-of-school groups, ages 5-25.

 JA Career Success allows students to experience a mock workplace and practice soft skills through a fictional business.

-Volunteer-Led: Community volunteers, classroom guardians, school staff, or friends can support your class and deliver program sessions (varies based on program)
+Volunteer-Led: Recruit your own community volunteers, classroom guardians, school staff, or friends to deliver program sessions (varies based on program).
+JA provides all training and materials.

-Once paired with a volunteer, please plan on communicating class details to them.
+Once your volunteer completes JA training, please plan on communicating class details to them.

 Your contact information